cakeller43/static_blog/priv/posts/Erlang_Elixir_Processes_Part_1.md

 ---
 ## The Big Picture

-Processes are the basic building blocks of parallelization and concurrency on the Erlang VM.
+Processes are the basic building blocks of parallelization and concurrency on the Erlang VM(BEAM).
 Simply put, a process is code that is running in isolation.
 An important distinction that must be made is that a Elixir process is not related to OS processes.
 Elixir processes are much smaller, sometimes as small as a few kilobytes, and can be created/destroyed with minimal overhead.
 It is not uncommon to have thousands of processes running simultaneously.
 The following diagram shows the relation between the OS, VM, and processes.